lizschley/number_six/scripts/documentation/update_process.md

       2. This does not give you any relational data.
       3. Normally follow the Step One process described below.
     - Copy (don't move) data/json_templates/updating_dev_input_template.json to <INPUT_TO_UPDATER_STEP_ONE>
-    - Choose one or zero retrieval keys: "group_ids", "category_ids", "paragraph_ids", or "updated_at"
+    - Choose zero or more retrieval keys: "group_ids", "category_ids", "paragraph_ids", or "updated_at"
       1. The array of ids or updated_at will be used in a where statement that will pull in all the associated data so it can be edited.
       2. It is necessary to do this data retrieval, before doing updates.
+      3. It could be helpful to do one of the following:
+         * Run preliminary db queries
+         * Run step 1 seperately to get the information needed and delete the manual json after getting what you need
+         * Do inspect element when looking at data on dev web server
-      3. You may need to run some preliminary db queries, run step 1 just to get the information needed or put in some print statements to get ids, guids, etc
+         * Put in some print statements to get ids, guids, etc
     - Open scripts/batch_json_db_updater_s1.py and use the Step One Usage examples
     - Step One output will be written to the <MANUAL_UPDATE_JSON> directory
     - The add_* keys and the delete_* keys will automatically be copied over to the output file and the only reason to change the values would be to use the information retrieved in Step One to add the information or to make corrections.